 Dubai is one of the most modern cities in the world and the infrastructure is extremely good in many areas.
 The umbrella term infrastructure can be divided into sub-areas, so here is an overview of the most important points:

-Hospitals Dubai has some of the most modern hospitals in the world and internationally trained staff with top doctors.
+Hospitals Dubai has some of the most modern hospitals in the world and internationally trained staff with very good doctors.
 From the American Hospital to the Saudi German Hospital and King's College Hospital, you will find internationally renowned clinics.
 In addition to traditional medical care, Dubai also offers numerous alternative medical treatment and prevention options.
 So-called regenerative medicine is offered by the DNA Clinic or AEON Clinic, for example.

 Sports facilities A key issue for many expats and expatriates in terms of quality of life is sport.
 Here too, Dubai offers a comprehensive infrastructure with modern sports facilities of all kinds.
 The following sports in particular are strongly supported and offer many facilities:

-• Gym
+- Gym

-• Martial arts
+- Martial arts

-• Padel
+- Padel

-• Tennis
+- Tennis

-• Golf
+- Golf

-• Yoga
+- Yoga

-• Pilates
+- Pilates

 Airport One of the strongest aspects of Dubai's infrastructure is DXB Airport.
 The home airport of the world-class airline Emirates flies directly to almost all destinations in the world.
 Whether Europe, Asia or America, you can get direct flights to almost all major cities, sometimes even several times a day.
+Abu Dhabi Airport is also only 1.5 hours away from Dubai and offers further connections to the whole world.

 VISA options